Determining hyperbolicity of compact orientable 3-manifolds with torus boundary: Introduction

 \section{Introduction}

-The work of J\o rgensen, Thurston, and Gromov in the late `70s showed that the set of volumes of orientable hyperbolic 3-manifolds has order type $\omega^\omega$.
-Cao and Meyerhoff in 2001 showed that the first limit point is the volume of the figure eight knot complement.
-Agol in 2010 showed that the first limit point of limit points is the volume of the Whitehead link complement.
-Most significantly for this paper, Gabai, Meyerhoff, and Milley in 2009 showed that the smallest, closed, orientable hyperbolic 3-manifold is the Weeks-Matveev-Fomenko manifold.
+The work of J\o rgensen, Thurston, and Gromov in the late `70s showed (\cite{Thurston82}) that the set of volumes of orientable hyperbolic 3-manifolds has order type $\omega^\omega$.
+Cao and Meyerhoff in \cite{CM01} showed that the first limit point is the volume of the figure eight knot complement.
+Agol in \cite{Agol10} showed that the first limit point of limit points is the volume of the Whitehead link complement.
+Most significantly for the present paper, Gabai, Meyerhoff, and Milley in \cite{GMM09} identified the smallest, closed, orientable hyperbolic 3-manifold (the Weeks-Matveev-Fomenko manifold).

 The proof of the last result required distinguishing hyperbolic 3-manifolds from non-hyperbolic 3-manifolds in a large list of 3-manifolds; this was carried out in \cite{Milley}.
-The method of proof was to see whether SnapPea's \emph{canonize} procedure succeeded or not; identify the successes as census manifolds; and then examine the fundamental groups of the 66 remaining manifolds by hand.
-This method made the analysis of non-hyperbolic Mom-4 manifolds, of which there are 762 combinatorial types, prohibitively time-consuming.
+The method of proof was to see whether the \texttt{canonize} procedure of SnapPy (\cite{SnapPy}) succeeded or not; identify the successes as census manifolds; and then examine the fundamental groups of the 66 remaining manifolds by hand.
+This method made the analysis of non-hyperbolic \MOM-4 manifolds, of which there are 762 combinatorial types, prohibitively time-consuming.

-The algorithm presented here determines whether or not a compact 3-manifold admits a complete finite-volume hyperbolic metric, i.e. is \emph{hyperbolic}, assuming the manifold in question has nonempty boundary consisting of tori.
+The algorithm presented here determines whether or not a compact 3-manifold admits a complete finite-volume hyperbolic metric, i.e.\,is \emph{hyperbolic}, assuming the manifold in question has nonempty boundary consisting of tori.

-The Mom-4s have such boundaries.
+The \MOM-4s have such boundaries.
 The current implementation of this algorithm using Regina (see \cite{Regina}) classifies them, yielding the following result.